abdulghani/blissful-ignorance/notes.md

 that's why human life spreads at its healthiest, because it floats against density and paradoxically, social media didn't help this either

+that's why life is at the brink of the atmosphere because humans are not advanced enough yet to spread to orbit, intra solar or galaxy